New Hampshire Voter Information

-It is possible to register to vote by mail if you cannot do so in person due to a physical disability, religious beliefs, military service or a temporary absence from New Hampshire.
-To do so, request an absentee voter registration form from your town clerk.
+It is possible to register to vote by mail if you cannot do so in person due to a physical disability, religious beliefs, military service, or a temporary absence from New Hampshire.
+You can request an absentee voter registration form from your town clerk.

 Can I register to vote online?

 No. New Hampshire does not allow online voter registration.